 The reality of the current market is that there are few very insurers who offer products that contain the necessary covers and inclusions that every landlord should be concerned about when their property is occupied by a tenant or guest.

-At Aspire Insurance, we offer coverage that gives you piece of mind by utilising the market-leading insurance policies that only Advisers and Intermediaries can access.
+At Aspire Insurance, we offer coverage that gives you peace of mind by utilising the market-leading insurance policies that only Advisers and Intermediaries can access.

-Rent Default is designed to cover your lost rental income if a tenant defaults on their rent, or leaves the property unexpectedly because of a covered event.
+Rent Default is designed to cover your lost rental income if a tenant defaults on their rent, or leaves the property unexpectedly because of an event covered under the policy.
 Due to the nature of this cover, it is typically only offered to landlords who lease their property on a long-term basis of 3 months or more.

 Disguised under various insurer-specific terms like ‘Advanced Cover’, ‘Premium Cover’, or ‘Basic Protection’ is the important distinction between Accidental Damage policies and Listed Events policies.